AakashKumarNain/skin_cancer_detection/README.md

 ## Architecture
 The ultimate aim of this project was to get a model that can run on mobile phones.
-In this regard, the only choices of architecture we had were: Mobilenet_v1, MobileNet_v2, M-Nasnet, and Shufflenet.
-We focused on the mobilenets family as they are readily available in the keras model zoo.
-I chose MobileNetv2 as it much faster on mobile as compared to mobilenet_v1
+In this regard, the only choices of architecture we had were: `Mobilenet_v1`, `MobileNet_v2`, `M-Nasnet`, and `Shufflenet`.
+I focused on the mobilenets family as they are readily available in the `keras model zoo`.
+I chose `MobileNetv2` as it much faster on mobile as compared to mobilenet_v1

 <figure>
   <img src="./images/mobilenetv2.jpg" alt="architecture", align="middle">